venmo/synx/README.md

 Synx supports the following options:

 ```
   --prune, -p                   remove source files and image resources that are not referenced by the the xcode project
+  --no-default-exclusions       doesn't use the default exclusions of /Libraries, /Frameworks, and /Products
+  --exclusion, -e EXCLUSION     ignore an Xcode group while syncing
 ```

 It may have confused cocoapods.
 Pod install, if you use them: